jw120/mal/jw-haskell/README.md

 TODO

-* better debug info for environment
-* change function call to take current environment in background
-* DECIDE ON TESTING STRATEGY
 * work out how to format code more nicely
 * Phase 1 - better errors for parsing
 * Phase 1 - vector underlying rep